1957 Defence White Paper: The role of missiles

-The introduction of strategic missiles seriously upset the nature of the UK's defensive posture.
-While studying the issue, planners of an anti-ballistic missile system code-named Violet Friend ultimately concluded no effective defence against these weapons was possible.
+The introduction of strategic missiles seriously disrupted the UK's defensive posture.
+Planners of an anti-ballistic missile system code-named Violet Friend concluded no effective defence against these weapons was possible.
 The only way to stop an attack would be to stop it from being launched, and the only way to do that was through deterrence.
 Although the survival of the V force was required even before this point, there was some expectation that it would survive direct air attack given the ROTOR defence.
 With missiles, there was no way to do this.
-Any sign of an attack would require the immediate launch of the V force to ensure its survival - even if bombers were detected, missiles were sure to follow anyway.
+Any sign of an attack would require the immediate launch of the V force to ensure its survival - even if attacking bombers were detected, they would undoubtedly be accompanied by missiles.
 In this case, there was no point trying to defend their airfields - they would either be empty or the war was already lost.

-In such a scenario the need for air defences was essentially eliminated.
+In such a scenario, the need for air defences was essentially eliminated.
 If an attack occurred, even the complete attrition of attacking bombers would have little to no effect on the ultimate outcome once the missiles arrived.
-Much more likely was the opposite scenario, a missile attack on the V-force with Soviet bombers arriving later to hit targets that would likely have already been destroyed.
+Much more likely was the opposite scenario, a missile attack on the V-force with Soviet bombers arriving later to ensure hits on targets that would likely have already been destroyed.
 With no existing system for detecting missile launches at long range, this became the primary concern.

 As a result, the White Paper cancelled many defensive systems, like the Blue Envoy SAM and Saunders-Roe SR.177 interceptor, and significantly reduced the scope and mission of the Linesman/Mediator radar network that was being planned to replace ROTOR.
 To provide an indication of such a missile attack, the UK arranged to have a US BMEWS radar sited in England.
 Linesman was now tasked mostly with intercepting aircraft carrying carcinotron jammers, which the Soviets might use to mask BMEWS.